avallesrepository/avallesrepository/README.md

 - Graduate in **Computer Science and Business Administration** from the **Polytechnic University of Valencia (UPV)**
 - Currently working with **Java Spring Boot** and **Angular** in web applications
 - Learning about **AI implementations** and **System Design**
-- Interested in economics and financial markets
+- Interested in economics and tech

 ---